Will USD 259 fans get to sit in the stands soon?

 Board President Sheril Logan said that discussion will be at the October 5th meeting.
 She said they are watching the COVID-19 numbers and are pleased they are going down.
 She also said she wants to remind people to wear masks, socially distance, and take other precautions so kids can get back in school for the second nine weeks if possible.

-But when the time comes to bring back fans, athletic director J. Means said he’s ready with a plan.
+But when the time comes to bring back fans, USD 259 athletic director J. Means said he’s ready with a plan.

 Means said he will jump over other hurdles when he gets the approval to from the board.